-Online calculator app to make an exact plot of a surveyed area - like a room, a property or any 2D shape
+Online app making an exact plot of a surveyed area - like a room, a property or any 2D shape.

 Use this application to make an exact plot - as indicated below - of a room, a property or any two dimensional area.
 The plot can be printed or saved with the calculated lengths, diagonales and angles.
 The plot can also be exported as an area to the amazing free 3D modeling software Sketchup.